Volumes jump at Tanla Platforms Ltd counter

-Tanla Platforms Ltd witnessed volume of 1.97 lakh shares by 10:45 IST on BSE, a 3.54 times surge over two-week average daily volume of 55595 shares
+Tanla Platforms Ltd witnessed volume of 28.88 lakh shares by 14:14 IST on NSE, a 10.08 times surge over two-week average daily volume of 2.87 lakh shares

-Bata India Ltd, UTI Asset Management Company Ltd, Aptus Value Housing Finance India Ltd, IRB Infrastructure Developers Ltd are among the other stocks to see a surge in volumes on BSE today, 13 October 2022.
+Wipro Ltd, Computer Age Management Services Ltd, Godrej Industries Ltd, KEI Industries Ltd are among the other stocks to see a surge in volumes on NSE today, 13 October 2022.

 Powered by Capital Market - Live News